Precision-guided munition: Laser-guided

-Radar-guided weapons
+Radar-guided

 The Lockheed-Martin Hellfire II light-weight anti-tank weapon in one mark uses the radar on the Boeing AH-64D Apache Longbow to provide fire-and-forget guidance for that weapon.

-Satellite-guided weapons
+Satellite-guided

 Lessons learned during the first Gulf War showed the value of precision munitions, yet they also highlighted the difficulties in employing them—specifically when visibility of the ground or target from the air was degraded.
 The problem of poor visibility does not affect satellite-guided weapons such as Joint Direct Attack Munition (JDAM) and Joint Stand-Off Weapon (JSOW), which make use of the United States' GPS system for guidance.
 This weapon can be employed in all weather conditions, without any need for ground support.
 Because it is possible to jam GPS, the guidance package reverts to inertial navigation in the event of GPS signal loss.
 Inertial navigation is significantly less accurate; the JDAM achieves a published Circular Error Probable (CEP) of 13 m under GPS guidance, but typically only 30 m under inertial guidance (with free fall times of 100 seconds or less).